IFLY theworld.com

 The snake farm is found on 1871 Rama IV road.
 The closest Sky train stop is Saladaeng.
 The shows begin at 11 am and 2.30 pm on weekdays and 11 am on holidays.
 The admission is 200 Baht for foreigners and 40 Baht for Thais.

-Ancient Siam (½ day)
+Ancient City (½ day)

-Ancient Siam is the world's largest open-air museum.
+Ancient City is the world's largest open-air museum.
 It occupies an area of 200 acres.
 Construction began in the latter part of 1963.
 This unique attraction is the center of scaled-down and actual-size replicas of important historical sites of various provinces such as Prasat Hin Phanom Rung, Wat Mahathat Sukhothai, Phraphuttabat Saraburi, Phrathat Mueang Nakhon, Phrathat Chaiya, and much more.

 Furthermore, there are rare traditional folk arts and cultures, some of which are hard to come by nowadays.
 For those who wish to learn about Thailand, they will not be disappointed here.
 There are several places where you can buy drinks and a wonderful place to eat is the old floating market.